sergeysova/styled-normalize/README.md

 )
 ```

-Also you can use `injectGlobal` API:
+Also you can use `createGlobalStyle` API:

 ```js
 // ----- styles/index.js